 Getting to Hawaiʻi Volcanoes National Park

 The island of Hawai’i, the “Big Island”, has two airports, one located in Kona and the other in Hilo.
-The Hawai’i Volcanoes National Park summit area, which is the most widely visited section of the park, is a 45-minute drive from Hilo and 2-2.5 hour drive from Kona.
+The Hawai’i Volcanoes National Park summit area, which is the most widely visited section of the park, is a 45-minute drive from Hilo and a 2-2.5 hour drive from Kona.

 Most visitors fly into the Kona airport, making that airport a little busier than the one in Hilo.
 If you can get reasonable flights, I encourage you to fly into one airport and fly out of the other so that you can experience as much of the island as possible.
 Be sure to check on one-way rental car prices first.
 If you’re looking for things to do in Kona during your trip, check out this guide.

-Don’t worry too much about which airport to fly into, Hawai’i Volcanoes National Park is accessible from both sides of the island.
+Don’t worry too much about which airport to fly to, Hawai’i Volcanoes National Park is accessible from both sides of the island.
 You will need a rental car to explore the park as there is no public transportation in the park and other attractions are really spread out across the rest of the Big Island.

 When To Visit